-From the work of Caporaso (\cite{Cap}), it is possible to obtain a modular compactification of the universal Jacobian stack and of the universal Jacobian variety.
+The first compactification of $\cJ_{d,g}$ and of $J_{d,g}$ was constructed by L. Caporaso as an output of the GIT analysis carried out in \cite{Cap}.
+In this subsection, we review this compactification.

 Denote by $\JJst$ the category fibered in groupoids over the category of schemes whose section over a scheme $S$ is the groupoid of families of quasi-stable curves over $S$ of genus $g$ endowed with a line bundle whose restriction to each geometric fiber is a properly balanced line bundle of degree $d$.
-We summarize all the known properties of $\JJst$ into the following
+We summarize the main properties of $\JJst$ into the following

 \begin{fact} Let $g\geq 2$ and $d\in \Z$. \begin{enumerate} \item $\JJst$ is a smooth, irreducible, universally closed Artin stack of finite type over $k$, having dimension $4g-4$ and containing $\cJ_{d,g}$ as an open substack.